areebahmeddd/GodsEye/gemini_instructions.md

 5. **Output Format**:
    - Provide the output in a dictionary format similar to the input structure.
-   - Ensure all keys have accurate and relevant values.
+   - Ensure all keys have accurate and relevant values, filling in only null entries.

-Your goal is to accurately analyze the provided news data, fill in any missing values, and ensure the output is complete, informative, and provides a detailed perspective on the article data.
+Your goal is to accurately analyze the provided news data, fill in any missing values for null entries, and ensure the output is complete, informative, and provides a detailed perspective on the article data.